mjhea0/sublime-setup-for-python/readme.md

 Before we start, let's address what I mean exactly by "full stack".

 In today's world of HTML5 and mobile development, Javascript is literally everywhere.
 Python coupled with a framework such as Django or Flask is not enough.
-To really develop a website from end to end, you must be familiar with Javascript (and the many Javascript freameworks), REST APIs, responsive design, and of course HTML and CSS.
+To really develop a website from end to end, you must be familiar with Javascript (and the various Javascript frameworks), REST APIs, responsive design, and of course HTML and CSS.
 Thus, we need a development environment to handle not only Python but front end technologies as well - which I am going to show you how to setup.

 Let's get to it.